KevinMidboe/ISPDowntimeMonitor/README.md

 }
 ```

-Debug can be set to true for some more feedback about whats happening during execution.

 ### Optional
+Debug set to `true` for debug logs.
 Can also set `pdfFilename` to overwrite filename prefix (default: `telenor-downtime`).

 # Usage